Cpt-Dingus/blog-page/docs/Radio/Persistent hamgeek ethernet IP.md

 cd ..
 ```

-Now that the initramfs is packed, we can pack add the U-Boot header
+Now that the initramfs is packed, we can add the U-Boot header back:

 ```bash
 mkimage -A arm -O linux -T ramdisk -C gzip -n "PlutoSDR ramdisk" -d initramfs.gz ./uramdisk.image.gz